MadawaLakmal/docker-container-registry-with-auth/README.md

 # If we are using self-sign certificates make sure to use your own CA, because there is a bug in a OpenSSL 1.1.1 version with GO.
 Also add the rootCA into your localhost(/usr/local/share/ca-certificates/rootCA.crt) and /etc/docker/docker.registry:5000/ directory as ca.crt.
+# Also follow the same steps to generate auth.madawa.com cert and key

 ```

 ### sample-config.yml,